magento/magento2-page-builder/docs/configurations/iconography.md

 }];
 ```

-The icons are render in the Heading's toolbar as shown here:
+The icons render in the Heading's toolbar, as shown here:

 ![Create config file](../images/iconography-toolbar-icons.png)